vygr/ChrysaLisp/STATUS.md

 New Docs application section handler for widget embedding.
 The `EDITOR.md` and `VIEWER.md` docs show the idea.

+New API for the `(matches)` and `(substr)` functions.
+Simplified to just return a list of slices for each match.
+Just the slice ranges, and no substrings stored.

 ------

 Profile app updated to use a syntax highlighted buffer, and to follow the Debug